AdobeXD/plugin-samples/reference/scenegraph.md

 or have opacity < 100%.

 If a node is changed to overlap an Artboard, it will automatically become a child of the artboard when the operation finishes, and similar if a node is changed to no longer overlap an Artboard.
+It is not possible to have a node overlapping an Artboard that does not become a child of the artboard, or vice versa, a node that falls entirely outside an Artboard's bounds but remains its child.

 * [Artboard](#Artboard)
     * [.width](#Artboard+width) : <code>number</code>